Just-Some-Bots/MusicBot/_guides/faq.md

 #### How do I enable Spotify integration?

+Discord has native support for listening to music with friends using Spotify.
+If you want to use the bot solely to listen to Spotify music with friends, you should use the native feature instead.
+For more information, see [their page](https://support.spotify.com/uk/using_spotify/app_integrations/discord/).
+{: .info }

 This is an **upcoming feature** and is not yet available in the latest version of the bot.
 {: .error }